Expect –A-Bike Signs

 Bike Friendly Kingston Slow Rides

-The YMCA partners with our local bike advocacy and education group, Bike Friendly Kingston, to hold weekly “Slow Rides,” which are great for families and beginner riders.
-Slow Rides leave from the YMCA parking lot at 6pm every Thursday starting in May.
+The YMCA partners with our local bike advocacy and education group, Bike Friendly Kingston, to hold regular “Slow Rides,” which are great for families and beginner riders.
 For ride details and possible cancellations due to weather, check the Bike Friendly Kingston Facebook page https://www.facebook.com/groups/bikefriendlykingstonny/

 Other Community Bicycling Activities